-The ocean around The Farallon Islands served as a nuclear waste dumping ground from 1948 until 1970.
-Just 30 miles from San Francisco, the Atomic Energy Commission threw almost 50,000 barrels of waste into the ocean along with other radioactive waste like the USS Independence, which was stationed at Bikini Atoll during the nuclear tests carried out at that site.
+The ocean waters around the Farallon Islands served as a nuclear waste dumping ground from 1948 until 1970.
+Just 30 miles from San Francisco, the Atomic Energy Commission threw almost 50,000 barrels of waste into the Pacific Ocean, along with other radioactive waste — such as the USS Independence, which was stationed at Bikini Atoll during the nuclear tests carried out at that site.

 There are reports that barrels that did not sink properly were shot by soldiers so that they would sink to the ocean floor.
-That would release radioactive material into the ocean waters, and that radioactivity can be transmitted up the food chain.
+That would have released radioactive materials into the ocean waters, and that radioactivity would be bio-concentrating up the food chain to this very day.

 Marin County breast-cancer rates are some of the highest in the world.
 While studies have yet to tie the cancers to the exposure to radioactive waste, you have to wonder just how the currents have been flowing between the Farallon Islands and the sea that runs along the county line.